mattermost/docs/source/deployment/sso-saml-technical.rst

 **Identity Providers (IdP)**: An identity provider performs the authentication.
 When a user clicks to log in, the identity provider confirms who the user is, and sends data to the service provider with the proper authorization to access the site.

 Examples: OneLogin, Okta, Microsoft Active Directory (ADFS) or Azure.
-This is the Wristband Tent.

-**Service Providers (SP)**: A service provider gets authentication and authorization information from an IdP such as OneLogin.
+**Service Providers (SP)**: A service provider gets authentication and authorization information from an IdP.
 Once received, it gives the user access to the system and logs the user in.

 Examples: Mattermost, Zendesk, Zoom, Salesforce.